…and the cybersecurity risks to the

 12% of manufacturers surveyed said they had no technical or managerial measures to assess or mitigate a cyberattack.
 Without a proper response strategy, there’s a risk that it could take longer for the business to recover and this will intensify any damage caused – financial or otherwise.

 Manufacturers should have an audit trail for compliance, and cyberattack insurance in place to provide support in the event of a data breach and for mitigation purposes.
-There also needs to be a clear management plan to minimise the effects.
+There also needs to be a clear management plan to minimize the effects.
 It’s thought that cyberattacks will only become more prevalent.

 3. Can you afford to ignore the risk?